indigo423/ask.opennms.eu/README.md

 # ask.opennms.eu
-Redirect for ask.opennms.eu to Stack Overflow
+Redirect for ask.opennms.eu to Discourse